Christos-Papoulas/laravel-docker/README.md

 ## Installation

-- Create the directory for your code, the code must be in the *./src/* folder. and an index.php file must exists in `./src/public/index.php`:
+- Create the directory for your code, the code must be in the *./src/* folder. and an index.php file must exist in `./src/public/index.php`:

 ```bash
 mkdir src/